 With the nonemergency regulations’ expiration, practice owners in California are no longer required to have a COVID prevention plan or addendum to the IIPP but must continue to comply with the Injury and Illness Prevention Program if they are exempt from Cal/OSHA’s regulation on aerosol transmissible diseases.
 Most dental practices are exempt if they comply with specific conditions.
 Those that are not exempt must follow the ATD regulation.
 (See CDA’s Cal/OSHA Regulation on Aerosol Transmissible Diseases.)

-Employers’ reporting and recordkeeping requirements described in section (j) of the nonemergency regulation will stay in effect through Feb.
+Employers’ reporting and recordkeeping requirements described in section (j) of the nonemergency regulation will end Feb.
 3, 2026.
-In summary, practice owners must:
+In summary, the requirements are:

 - Track and record all employee COVID records with the employee’s name and other specific information for the required period.